The BioFiles - Bill Hubick

 Another method of controlling Parrots feather is by the usage of herbicides.
 The herbicides are effective to the plant part exposed above water.
 The plant parts beneath the water never come fully into contact with the herbicides and are therefore washed away.
 Herbicides are most effective when applied to young growing plants.
 They should be applied repeatedly to show maximum results.
 M. aquaticum is more difficult to control with herbicides than other aquatic species.
 The leaves are protected by a thick waxy coating, and in order for herbicides to penetrate the leaves, surfactants must be added; however, herbicides may impact non-target native plants or animals.[10]

-In the United Kingdom, this plant is now classed as an invasive species[11] and is one of five introduced aquatic plants that were banned from sale from April 2014.
+In the United Kingdom, this plant is now classified as an invasive species[11] and is one of five introduced aquatic plants that were banned from sale from April 2014.
 This is the first ban of its kind in the country.[12]

 In Europe, parrot feather has been included in the list of Invasive Alien Species of Union concern (the Union list) since 2016.[13]
 This implies that this species cannot be imported, cultivated, transported, commercialized, planted, or intentionally released into the environment in the whole of the European Union.[14]